 The weather is getting colder and the holidays are on the way.
 It’s a time to get together with friends and family to celebrate, and for many of us that means traveling.
 We don’t want to leave our dogs at home, as it’s hard to find a sitter this time of year and our dogs are family, too.
 They deserve to join the festivities.
-Traveling with a pup can be difficult, and the holidays present some additional challenges.
-Here are nine essentials that you’ll want to have if you’re traveling with your dog over the holidays.
+Having to travel with your dog can be difficult, and the holidays present some additional challenges.
+Here are nine essentials that you’ll want to have if you travel with your dog over the holidays.

 1. Comfy Carrier